 - Category accuracy - Set primary category to "Korean Restaurant," add secondary categories matching actual services

-- Menu upload — Enter actual menu items and prices in the GBP menu section (directly affects search)
+- Menu upload Enter current menu items and prices only when the team can keep them accurate.

 - Photo updates - Minimum 20 food photos, including uploads from the last 3 months